perforce/helix-authentication-service/docs/Swarm.md

 When specifying the URL for Swarm and for the authentication service, make sure to use consistent addresses.
 That is, the authentication service `SVC_BASE_URI` and the address specified in the Swarm configuration should match.
-Either they are both IP addresses or they are both hostnames.
+Either they are both IP addresses or they are both host names.
 Mixing these will cause the browser cookies to be inaccessible to the auth service and login will not work at all.
 The same is true for the identity provider configuration: its address for the authentication service (Service Provider) must match the leading part of